 The welcomed announcement on December 15th by the Australian government to reopen its borders to vaccinated international students is already influencing student demand.

 Canada appears to have benefitted the most over the last two years, with its market share rising from 17.5% in early 2020 to 23.51% at the end of January 2022.
-As Australia builds towards recovering its international offering, competing destinations like the UK, US and Canada will need to work extra hard to maintain their market share.
+As Australia builds towards recovering its international offering, competing destinations like the UK, US and Canada will need to work hard to maintain their market share.

 Looking at student demand for Australia between October 1, 2021 and February 8, 2022, India has the highest market share, followed by Thailand and Indonesia.
-Competing destinations such as Canada would do well to consider the sources of Australia’s rising demand and understand the needs of students within these source markets.
+Competing destinations such as the US would do well to consider the sources of Australia’s rising demand and understand the needs of students within these source markets.

 Our Crossroads survey series, which ran throughout the pandemic and showcased the motivations and perceptions of international students, indicated that a key driver for Indian prospective students was the availability of post-study work opportunities within the destination country.
 Institutions should thus highlight industry links connected to specific courses, showcase work placement support and share alumni success stories to increase their chances of winning over researching Indian students.